itsmepvr/Xtend/README.md

 1. **Home Page**: The home page lists all the open applications on the desktop.
 2. **URL Generation**: Upon selecting an application, a unique URL is generated with a query parameter (e.g., `?app_id=12345`).
-3. **Screen Capture**: The Flask app uses Xlib, Composite, and Display libraries to capture the screen of the selected application.
+3. **Screen Capture**: The FastAPI app uses Xlib, Composite, and Display libraries to capture the screen of the selected application.
 4. **Web Streaming**: The captured screen is then streamed to the web browser in real-time.

 ## Contributing